-Applicants seeking a demand credit as described above can complete the Prescribed Form B and checklist B.
+Applicants seeking a demand credit as described above must complete the prescribed form B and checklist B.

-A discount may be provided for infrastructure contributions that have been previously paid (subject to eligibility requirements).
+You may receive a discount for infrastructure contributions previously paid (subject to eligibility requirements).

-Applicants seeking a discount for a prescribed financial contribution can complete the Prescribed Form A and checklist A.
+Applicants seeking a discount for a prescribed financial contribution must complete the prescribed form A and checklist A.

-An infrastructure offset refers to an item of trunk infrastructure (land or works) identified in Council's Local Government Infrastructure Plan which may be provided in lieu of payment of some infrastructure charges.
+An infrastructure offset may relate to an item of trunk infrastructure (land or works) identified in Council's Local Government Infrastructure Plan.
+This may be provided in lieu of payment of some infrastructure charges.

-For infrastructure charges levied from 30 June 2014 onwards, Council generally determines infrastructure offsets and refunds in accordance with BAICR (Nos.
-4 or 5) above.
-For these approvals, the relevant details are included in the Infrastructure Charges Notice (ICN).
+For infrastructure charges levied from 30 June 2014 onwards, Council generally determines infrastructure offsets and refunds in accordance with the Charges Resolutions (No. 4, 5, 6 or 7) (see table above).
+For these development approvals, the relevant details are included in the Infrastructure Charges Notice (ICN).

-For infrastructure charges levied between 1 July 2011 and 29 June 2014, Council determines infrastructure offsets and refunds in accordance with BAICR (Nos.
-1, 2 or 3) above.
-For these approvals, an offset or refund may be agreed through an Infrastructure Agreement (IA).
+For infrastructure charges levied between 1 July 2011 and 29 June 2014, Council generally determines infrastructure offsets and refunds in accordance with the Charges Resolutions (No. 1, 2 or 3) (see table above).
+For these development approvals, an offset or refund may be agreed through an Infrastructure Agreement (IA).

 - Infrastructure offsets factsheet (Word - 119kb)